dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Performing selection

+    selection
+        The process of executing one piece (block) of code over another selectively.

     code block
-        A block is a piece of Python program text that is executed as a unit.
+        A block is a piece of Python code that is executed as a unit.

     indentation
         Beginning a line with one or more spaces.
 Used to distinguish code blocks.